OlympusDAO/olympus-frontend/README.md

 Puppeteer (with the Dappeteer addition) is used to do browser-based end-to-end testing.

 To run the tests:
+configure the tests enviromnement variables in your `.env` file (see .env.example for instructions)

 - Run the frontend, using `yarn start`
 - In another terminal, run the tests, using `yarn test:e2e`